 Best Search Engines You Can Use Instead of Google

-Let’s review the top 10 alternative search engine options on the market.
+Let’s review the top 10 search engines besides google on the market.

 - Microsoft-owned Bing is a stellar search engine to contend with.